Constantiner/zohar/README.md

-# miko<!-- omit in toc -->
+# zohar<!-- omit in toc -->

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

 A functional type-safe event emitter library with zero dependencies.

-Miko (巫女) refers to a traditional shrine maiden in Japanese Shinto religion who serves as an intermediary between the gods and people, delivering divine messages.
-Similarly, the `miko` library acts as a conduit between events and subscribers, efficiently transmitting events to listeners and ensuring seamless, type-safe communication.
+**Zohar** draws its name from both the Xeno series, where it represents a powerful and mysterious source of energy facilitating connections between different realms, and from Kabbalistic tradition, where it symbolizes "Splendor" or "Radiance," offering deep insight into the hidden workings of the universe.
+Just as the **Zohar** illuminates and connects various aspects of reality, the `Zohar` library provides a versatile, type-safe mechanism for transmitting events across different parts of your application, ensuring seamless communication and coordination.

 - [Features](#features)
 - [Installation](#installation)